-- Graduated from an accredited high school or attained a state-issued high school equivalency diploma or certificate earned through the successful completion of a high school equivalency test approved by the Board of Regents of the University System of Georgia.
-High school equivalency tests will only be recognized by the college after a student's cohort has graduated; - Taken the SAT or ACT and earned a score of 19 or higher on the SAT Reading Test and 19.5 or higher on the SAT Math Test or 14 or higher on both the ACT English and ACT Math; - Achieved a Freshman Index of 1850.
+Graduated from an accredited high school or attained a state-issued high school equivalency diploma or certificate earned through the successful completion of a high school equivalency test approved by the Board of Regents of the University System of Georgia.
+High school equivalency tests will only be recognized by the College after a student's cohort has graduated:

+- Taken the SAT and earned a score of 19 or higher on the SAT Reading Test and 19.5 or higher on the SAT Math Test (administered March 2016 or later) OR taken the ACT and earned a 14 or higher on both the ACT English and ACT Math; - Achieved a Freshman Index of 1850.